-I was sitting at the outside bar with 42 at Farmstead in St. Helena on a gorgeous summer afternoon, when she caught me watching a woman pass by.
+I was sitting at the outside bar at Farmstead in St. Helena on a gorgeous summer afternoon, when my lunch date caught me watching a woman pass by.
 “You are a flitterer,” she accused me.
 “You have a flittering eye.”
 I tried to pivot from this potentially volatile conversation faster than Sarah Huckabee Sanders at a press briefing by telling her there was no such word as “flitterer,” but it was no use.
 I had glanced over at a woman walking across the patio, she saw me do it, and I was busted.

 Now, this wasn’t a full-fledged, head-arching, CIA-caliber investigative check-out.
 I’m talking about the Wandering Eye, the quick shift, the distraction.
 Regardless, I can see how this behavior comes across as tacky and disrespectful at best, and intimidating and demeaning at worst.
 As such, it is completely deserving of recrimination.
 But why is it so difficult not to do?
 As ball-scratching, proto-apes go, I consider myself to be adequately evolved, but I still only have about an 83% success rate at not watching that azz go by.

 This is not to say that the Wandering Eye is a Date Crime reserved solely for men.
 I’ve been with plenty of women who’ve checked out other guys, though I find there is a variation of the Wandering Eye that seems to be a Super Power exclusive to the female gender: The Checkout Radar.
 And unlike men, who at least try to be subtle with their glaring, most women have no problem reporting in real time what is coming across their radar scope.
 “That guy at the table over there totally checked me out.
 So did the manager when we walked in.
 And that woman over there drinking the Lucia Pinot Noir thinks I’m a slut for wearing this dress.”